blackluv/Microsoft-Rewards-Bot/README.md

 <h2>Overview</h2>

 This program will automatically complete search requests and quizzes on Microsoft Rewards!
 This bot runs selenium in headless mode for deployment on VPS and for increased performance on local machines.
 The bot also uses selenium's user agent options to fulfill points for all three platforms (pc, edge browser, mobile).
-Search terms are the top daily headlines for a given category, retrieved via newsapi.org's free api.
+Search terms are the top daily headlines for a given category, retrieved via newsapi.org's free API.
 100% free to use and open source.
 Code critique/feedback and contributions welcome!

 <h2>Features</h2>